AndyyyYuuu/lm-is-compressor/README.md

 ## Experimental Results
 These experiments on my data compressor were run using the files in [`texts`](texts).
 I used [Weights & Biases](wandb.org) and Google Sheets to log and create graphs for my results.
 ### Compression Rate for Natural Language
-I tested the compression rates of 4 text files of varying size.
+I initially used GPT-2 Small to test the compression rates of 4 text files of varying size.
 See [`testing.py`](testing.py) for testing code.

 <img width="500" alt="Compression Rates on Various Natural Language Texts" src="https://github.com/user-attachments/assets/54a26c37-3243-4a08-8abd-a19d9800f5aa" />